arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/lauterbach-debugger/content.md

 `~~/bin/linux64` for 64-bit Linux hosts.

-For easy access, we suggest creating a link to the corresponding executable file on your desktop:
+To simplify the access, we suggest creating a link to the corresponding executable file on your desktop:

 - for Windows, this is t32marm.exe

 - for Linux, this is t32marm-qt

-### Setting Up the Serial Port
+#### Setting Up the Serial Port

 On Windows systems, the TRACE32 start-up script will automatically search for the right COM port attached to the board.

-On Linux systems, you will need to edit the system-settings.cmm file to manually add the serial port to connect to the board.
+On Linux systems, you will need to edit the `system-settings.cmm` file to manually add the serial port your board is connected to.
 This is a text file and can be opened with your favorite text editor.
 Edit the line that defines &GDBPORT to refer to the serial port, for example: `&GDBPORT="/dev/ttyACM0"`.
 This must be done **before** you start the TRACE32 software.
-After changing the port you can start the TRACE32 debugger or re-start it in case it was open while you made the changes.
+After changing the port, you can start the TRACE32 debugger or re-start it in case it was open while you performed the changes.

-***The manual port setting is also useful for Windows systems where you have multiple Portenta H7 or Nicla Vision boards connected and you want to select a specific board to be used by TRACE32 for debugging.
+***The manual port setting is also useful for Windows systems when you connect multiple boards simultaneously and you would like to select a specific board to be used by TRACE32 for debugging.
 The automatic port selection is disabled when a &GDBPORT definition is found in `system-settings.cmm`.***

 ### 4. Running Your First Demo

-A number of pre-built demo programs are available.
-They can be accessed from the "Portenta H7 Projects" or "Nicla Vision Projects" menu.
+A number of pre-built demo programs are available in the tool.
+They can be accessed from the "Arduino Projects" menu.
 The following instructions relate to the T32ThreadDebug example.
 However, the other examples follow a similar pattern.

 The demo directory already includes the symbolic file (.elf) for debugging and the binary file (.bin) for Flash programming.